soltanoff/ga_optimum_searcher/README.md

 The simple genetic algorithm for the optimum search of math function.

+You can install all the dependencies with: pip3 install -r requirements.txt

 # Example
 Search minimum of the Schwefel's function on x from -500 to 500.